Motion (software): Tools

 These tools can be accessed from the toolbar at the top of the screen or with keyboard commands.

 Recording

 Recording is used for adjusting an object over a specific amount of time by placing and manipulating keyframes.
 The recording button is a red dot button adjacent to the play/pause features.
 When the button is selected, it lights up red and the dot turns white.
 Any adjustments made when the button is selected are saved as keyframes.
 Keyframes act as placeholders that solidify an object's characteristics at a single frame (anything from position and rotation to cropping and size).
 Using multiple recordings, an object shall reorient itself between the two keyframes to match each set characteristics.
 Recording can act as an alternative to movement behaviors that allow more in-depth adjustments.

-How Motion works

-Motion uses pixel shaders which move the processing of video effects to the Graphics Processing Unit (GPU) of a modern graphics card.
-Motion is also compatible with Apple's Core Image technology, allowing one to use the Image Units that come standard with Mac OS X Tiger.
-Like pixel shaders, Core Image 'stacks' various effects, allowing a number of effects to be combined without slow-down.
-A faster graphics card improves performance.
-Motion is also the first Pro App to introduce FxPlug Apple's plug-in architecture that allows for GPU acceleration.

-In Motion, users import their own graphics files and use pre-prepared graphics such as text and shapes.
-Objects can be grouped into layers, but they always retain their own distinct identity.
-These various parts are then grouped into a single layer.
-Selecting that layer permits moving all of the objects as a single body...